ayoung42/5071_Kelp_Temp/README.md

 - **Source:**
 - NWS-MRC Kayak Kelp Monitoring Data - Community Science Monitoring Efforts Performed by the Marine Resource Committees (MRCs), funded and managed by Northwest Straits Commission (NWSC) 2015 - 2024.
-- While we have been given special permission to use a larger data set, the public version is available at: https://experience.arcgis.com/experience/5416ae7c51ae4244a1a42ba679c1479f/page/
+- We have been given special permission to use a larger data set, however, the public version is available at: https://experience.arcgis.com/experience/5416ae7c51ae4244a1a42ba679c1479f/page/

 - **Description:** A census data set created with the express aim to monitor the location, spatial migration, and area of kelp forests around the Puget Sound.
 In addition this data set contains Sea Surface Temperature Data and Kelp Expression Area in Acres at 31 sites across the Salish Sea.